alfagamez22/chouTex/README.md

 ```

 Plugins can extend TeXlyre with custom file viewers, LaTeX log processors, backup providers, and theme variations.
 The plugin registry automatically discovers and loads compatible plugins during application initialization.

+Once a plugin is developed, it can be registered in the `plugins.config.ts` by simply adding its path (excluding the '/extras' prefix).
+All plugins must be placed in the 'extras' directory to be recognized by the system.

 ## Browser Compatibility